Lost and found charge in quantum batteries

 It may be noted that the true amount of retrieved free-energetic charge, both for the weak and strong assistance, should be accounted in terms of the free energy difference between the average post-measurement states of the QB and the free energy of the thermal bath of inverse temperature \(\beta\), that is, \(F_{\beta}(\tau_{\beta})\).
 However, being a constant quantity independent of the initial QB states and the degree of assistance, we rescale \(F_{\beta}(\tau_{\beta})=0\), through out our analysis for the sake of simplicity.

 \textit{Main Results.}-- Before moving on to our main findings, we will first briefly recall a specific entanglement measure for the bipartite quantum systems.

 Consider a bipartite quantum state \(\rho_{AB}\) and we would like to compute the minimal number of maximally entangled states required to prepare this \(\rho_{AB}\) asymptotically.
 This quantity is generally characterized in terms of \textit{Entanglement of Formation} \(E_f(\rho_{AB})\) \cite{wootters1998entanglement}, the regularized version in fact is the greatest among all possible bipartite entanglement measures, under some reasonable axioms \cite{horodecki2000limits}.
-Precisely,
+In particular, for any arbitrary bipartite quantum state \(\rho_{AB}\)